-In our last blog post we talked about the true cost of a bad hire.
+In our last blog post we talked about the true cost of a bad hire and employee retention.
 But, what if you hire the right person – someone with the right mix of technical skills and culture fit, only to see them leave after a brief time?
 An annual study conducted by the Society for Human Resource Management (SHRM) and Globoforce, a human capital management software company, reports that a staggering 47 percent of the 738 human resource leaders surveyed say that employee retention and turnover is their top workforce management challenge.

 With a growing workforce of gig workers, job hoppers and millennials, many medium- and large-size companies are being forced to get creative when it comes to retaining employees for the long haul.
 It has become vital for HR Managers to also be culture keepers of their organization, managing and improving everything from how employees are recognized for their efforts to how life events are celebrated inside the office walls.
 According to the report, “Company culture is being re-imagined to drive greater business impact and bring more humanity to everyone’s experience at work.”